HM Advocate v Sheridan and Sheridan: Prosecution case

 The final chapter of the prosecution case involved a sex party which Sheridan allegedly attended at the Moat House Hotel in Glasgow.
 All charges related to this matter were dropped following Crown witness Matt McColl's testimony and cross examination.
-During his appearance in court he was warned for contempt of court due to his reluctance to name his then girlfriend and now wife, as well as agreeing he had previously told police that Mr Sheridan had not been at the Moat House.
+During his appearance in court he was warned for contempt of court due to his reluctance to name his then girlfriend and now wife, as well as agreeing he had previously told police that Sheridan had not been at the Moat House.

 On 2 December the prosecution completed its case.
 It dropped the charge of subornation of perjury on the grounds of lack of corroboration, and some points from the charges of perjury against both Sheridans.

 Defence case

 The defence opened its case on 3 December.
 Both Sheridans declined to act as witnesses themselves.
 Many of the witnesses called by Sheridan were members of Solidarity, his own party, including Hugh Kerr, Rosemary Byrne and Mike Gonzalez.
 He also called Andy Coulson, Downing Street director of communications and former News of the World editor, who denied that he had any knowledge of phone hacking at the News of the World, or that he knew Glenn Mulcaire, the private detective at the centre of controversy.
 Tom Watson had briefed Sheridan's team about alleged phone hacking a few days earlier.

 Four witnesses who were present at the crucial SSP executive meeting of 9 November 2004 claimed that Sheridan did not admit to visiting a sex club at the meeting.

 On 17 December the defence case completed.
 The prosecution then dropped the last remaining charge against Gail Sheridan, who was acquitted by the judge.
 Later that day her solicitor made a statement on her behalf outside the court thanking her legal team.